securitybunker/databunker.org/content/use-case/user-privacy-controls/index.md

 projects:
 # - internal-project
 ---
+If you are a software developer or a software architect, **Databunker** is a perfect tool for you.
+Databunker is used as a **secure and encrypted vault** for customer data.
+The product comes with a simple web user interface to manage the data stored.

+One of the product's key features is that **users can control the data stored in Databunker**.
+This control is managed by your company policy.
+You can specify what operations need approval.
+For example, address change can be confirmed by an Admin or DPO.

 Databunker gives your customers **passwordless access** to the **Databunker User Privacy Portal**.
 Upon login attempt, **Databunker** sends your customer a **one-time access code**.
 This code is sent by SMS or email.

 ![User login](user-login.png)